Amulet-Team/Amulet-Map-Editor/README.md

 In order to run Amulet from source, you will need to install the following packages and the dependancies for those packages:

-The following can be easily installed using `python -m pip install -r requirements.txt`
+The following can be easily installed using `python3 -m pip install -r requirements.txt`

-For linux run `python -m pip install -r requirements_linux.txt`
+For linux run `python3 -m pip install -r requirements_linux.txt`

 - numpy
 - wxpython